|

 I’ve termed the ‘Fast High’ song type/strophe and the second, the ‘Slow Low’

-song type/strophe.
-See the two sonograms below illustrating this.
 Another element in the song that is quite difficult to

 detect in the field with the human ear (and while listening to playback of